Montreal experiments: Donald Ewen Cameron

 Donald Ewen Cameron was the key figure in the Montreal experiments.
-Cameron was born on December 24, 1901, in Scotland and graduated from the University of Glasgow in 1924.
-In 1929 he moved to Canada where he worked in the Brandon Mental Hospital in Manitoba as the physician in charge.
-In 1938 he received his diploma in psychiatry and became professor of neurology, psychiatry at University at Albany and began his research on sensory deprivation and memory.
+Cameron was born on December 24, 1901 in Scotland and graduated from the University of Glasgow in 1924.
+In 1929, he moved to Canada where he worked in the Brandon Mental Hospital in Manitoba as the physician in charge.
+In 1938, he received his diploma in psychiatry and became professor of neurology, psychiatry at University at Albany and began his research on sensory deprivation and memory.

-In 1953 he developed his theory of "psychic driving" to cure schizophrenia which he later used on his patients under the Project MKUltra, with the codename "Subproject 68" for which he was recruited by the CIA in 1957.
-He was paid $69,000 through the front company "Society for the Investigation of Human Ecology" from 1957 to 1964 to carry out these experiments, as well as receiving "more than $500,000 between 1950 and 1965" from the federal government.
+In 1953, he developed his theory of "psychic driving" to cure schizophrenia which he later used on his patients under the Project MKUltra, with the codename "Subproject 68" for which he was recruited by the CIA in 1957.
+He was paid $69,000 through the front company "Society for the Investigation of Human Ecology" from 1957 to 1964 to carry out these experiments.
+Doctor Cameron's department also received grants from programs of the Canadian Federal government totaling "more than $500,000 between 1950 and 1965" for projects related to and not related to the Montreal Experiments.
 He suddenly left the project four years before the end of his contract.

-In 1961 he became president of the World Psychiatric Association after he had already been the president of both the American Psychiatric Association as well as the Canadian Psychiatric Association.
+In 1961, he became president of the World Psychiatric Association after he had already been the president of both the American Psychiatric Association as well as the Canadian Psychiatric Association.

-In 1967 he died of a heart attack.
+In 1967, he died of a heart attack.

+Government Funding

+Canadian Agencies

+Cameron received funding for experiments through 3 government bodies.
+The National Research Council (NRC) provided funding for experiments on "psychological aspects of return to industrial civilian life" and "reactions of civilians to community disasters" from 1944-1946.
+The Defence Research Board (DRB) funded two projects between 1948 and 1951 respectively titled "Management of Fear and Anxiety by Civilians in the Event of a Community Disaster" and "Behavioural Problems in the Adaptation of White Man to the Arctic".
+Finally, he received funding through the Department of National Health and Welfare ("H&W").

+Between 1950 and 1964, 10 projects on which Dr. Cameron is named as principal investigator received grants (totaling $495,444.41) from the Department of National Health and Welfare.
+Out of these 10 projects, 6 of them appear to have been submitted under Cameron's name as department head, but did not involve his participation.

+The following are a list of the 4 programs (the first 2 not directly related to the subject of this article) funded by the Department of National Health and Welfare on which Dr. Cameron was principal investigator: